MicrosoftDocs/globalization/globalization/methodology/pseudolocalization.md

   The digits 1-9 can be replaced by circled digits &#x2460;-&#x2468; (U+2460 - U+2468).
   A similar replacement can be applied to other characters.

-- Expand the string to simulate the longer strings that result from translation.
+- Expand the string to simulate the longer strings that can result from translation.
   Expanded strings reveal layout and truncation issues.

   When the source language is English, a good heuristic is to lengthen the text by 40%.
   In practice, there can be extreme cases where a string may be 200% or even 400% longer when translated into a real language.
   Strings that are one or two words commonly grow proportionally longer than strings with more words.

+  Translations can also be shorter than the source text.
+  Shrinkage generally causes fewer issues than growth and is challenging to simulate, so isn't used with pseudo.

 - Pad text to the expansion length using characters from other scripts, such as Greek, Cyrillic, Asian, and Indic scripts.